BDC Hamburger Icon

 • Relatively secure: There is no foolproof payment system, but mobile payments are relatively secure.
 They tend to be more secure than credit card payments since mobile payments often require biometric authentication.

-• No wallet necessary: Although customers occasionally leave their wallet behind, it is far less common for them to leave their phone.
+• No physical wallet necessary: Although customers occasionally forget their wallet at home, it is far less common for them to leave their phone, which serves as their digital wallet.
 This makes mobile payments a convenient option for both customers and restaurants.

 Cons